sourcegraph/careers/job-descriptions/customer-engineer.md

 - A strong desire to understand how engineering, product, sales, and customer success fit together in a rapidly growing business.
 - Future entrepreneurial ambitions.

+### Location

+We are flexible and don't require you to be in any particular timezone or location.
+Our engineering team is distributed across the world and about half work from our office in San Francisco.

 ### Compensation and benefits